prathmeshaghao/prathmeshaghao/README.md

 - 👋 Hi, I’m @prathmeshaghao
-- 👀 I’m interested in ...
-FED(JS)
+- 👀 I’m interested in Blockchain Developmment(Sol)
-- 🌱 I’m currently graduating from KC College Of Engineering,Thane(T.Y)
+- 🌱 I’m currently graduating from KC College Of Engineering,Thane(Last Year)
 - 💞️ I’m looking to collaborate on ...Github Community
 - 📫 How to reach me ...Dm's are open